ktkhuong/political_framing_sg/src/data-collection/README.md

 `-p`: the page url that is scraped.
 If this is specified, `-f` and `-t` are ignored.

-Similar to Parliament, for each report, we do the following:
+Similar to Parliament, for each article, we do the following:
 1. Remove irrelevent texts.
 2. Save its title, date and speeches in a json format in `.\newnaratif`.
 3. Record its date, title, url and path in a SQLite database, `.\newnaratif.db`.